parul-sharma/LINtax/README.md

 You can run the whole pipeline like so:

 ```
-./LIN-kraken-db-pipeline.sh $(pwd)/input.txt xyz
+./LIN-kraken-db-pipeline.sh input.txt xyz
 ```

-Then add the genomes to the taxonomy like so:
+Then add the above taxonomy to a custon database for Kraken2, like so:
 ```
 for i in xyz/genomes_taxids/*.fna;
 do